-By establishing the best ways to sustainably cultivate and harvest native rice, “the project seeks to provide opportunities to develop small Indigenous enterprises in remote communities in Northern Territory”, Abdelghany says.
+By establishing the best ways to sustainably cultivate and harvest native rice, “the project seeks to provide opportunities for small Indigenous enterprises in the Northern Territory”, Abdelghany says.

 “Ultimately, these findings will support Aboriginal enterprises in achieving commercial production of native rice by identifying and overcoming agronomic hurdles.”

-With six months of ‘desk research’ now under her belt, Abdelghany is keen to get stuck into the hands-on component.
+With nine months of ‘desk research’ now under her belt, Abdelghany is keen to get stuck into the hands-on component.
 She’s just waiting for open borders.